kr55/ssiscataloger/index.md

-Migrate ssis catalog to new server quickly using SSIS Catalog Migration Wizard.
+Migrate SSIS catalog to new server quickly using SSIS Catalog Migration Wizard.

 Do you want to:
 * migrate ssis to azure data factory
 * migrate ssisdb from one server to another